rsyslog/liblognorm/doc/configuration.rst

  * named_suffixed

 The recursive and descent parsers should be replaced by user-defined types in.
 The tokenized parsers should be replaced by repeat.
+The interpret functionality is provided via the parser's "format" parameters.
 For the others, currently there exists no replacement, but will the exception of regex, will be added based on demand.
 If you think regex support is urgently needed, please read our